 - Traditional advertising

-Provide this list to potential partners to give them a look inside of our business and starting outline.
+Provide this list to potential partners to give them a look inside your business.

 What Are Your Goals?

 A good rule to stick to as you approach any new marketing effort is: always start with goals.
 Never launch a new campaign or plan without an idea about what you want to happen as a result of your work.

 This rule is the same as you explore applying for experts in managed digital advertising service.
 Know what you want to accomplish so your potential partner can design a plan to help you get there.

 The more specific you can be, the better.
 Don’t just say you want to grow your business.
 Be clear about which part of your business you want to develop.
 Specific goals for a digital marketing strategy may include: